TaloDev/unity/README.md

 # Talo Unity Package: self-hostable game dev tools

-Talo is a collection of tools and APIs designed to make game development easier and to help you make better data-driven decisions.
+Talo is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.

-From essentials like player management, stats and leaderboards to advanced APIs for game saves, event tracking and player authentication.
+Using the Talo Dashboard, you can visualise and analyse your game data to help make better data-driven decisions.

 The Talo Unity Package is a lightweight wrapper around the [REST API](https://docs.trytalo.com/docs/http/authentication).
 It also includes handy utilities and a collection of ready-to-use samples.